 The Phlebotomy Certificate Program is a one semester short term certificate course designed to prepare the successful graduate to practice as a phlebotomist, by a combination of didactic instruction, laboratory, and clinical practicum.
-The graduate will be prepared for and may be qualified to challenge the credentialing examinations for The American Society for Clinical Pathology (ASCP).
+The graduate will be prepared for and may be qualified to challenge the credentialing examinations for The National Healthcare Association Phlebotomy Certification.